mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 There is very good guidance for writting Python code.
 It is called [PEP8](https://www.python.org/dev/peps/pep-0008/) and its *THE official* Style Guide for Python Code.
 Its very easy to make your IDE give warnings if you have violated one of the many style rules.

+Some examples of PEP8 coding conventions are:

+        Spaces are the preferred indentation method.
+        Use 4 spaces per indentation level.
+        Limit all lines to a maximum of 79 characters.
+        Separate top-level function and class definitions with two blank lines.
+        Method definitions inside a class are surrounded by a single blank line.

-Personally when I do that, I get at least 10-20 such warnings on my first try on something 😛 .
+Personally when I use VS Code editor to warn me , I get at least 10-20 such warnings on my first try on something 😛 .
 Just having the warnings of course is half the work.
-Correcting the code so it passes the warnings is the other half.
+Correcting the code so it doesnt give warnings is the other half.
 And its kind of boring to be frank.
 Thankfully there are tools to help with that!

 ---